Gwyn Arch: Career

 Arch taught English at Rickmansworth Grammar School for nine years, studying musical composition at Trinity College London in his spare time.
 He was director of music at Bulmershe College from 1964 to 1985.
 In the 1960s he arranged music for BBC Home Service radio programmes for schools, and in the 1970s, he made several appearances, as a conductor, on the BBC Television programme Seeing and Believing.

+In 1969 the publishers B. Feldman asked Arch to contribute to the Pop Cantata school music genre established by its rival Novello and Co., in works such as The Daniel Jazz (by Herbert Chappell) and Jonah-man Jazz (by Michael Hurd).
+Setting a text by his colleague Patrick Rooke, Arch composed Creation Jazz, a lively account of how God created the world.
+It is a fifteen minute work of seven songs linked by recitative sections.
+It was broadcast by BBC Television on 1 February 1970.

 He was musical director of the South Chiltern Choral Society for almost 50 years, retiring in 2014.
 In 1971 he established the Reading Male Voice Choir and served as the choir's musical director until 2015.
 He was a Licentiate of the Royal Academy of Music, a Composition Fellow of Trinity College London, and for ten years an Associated Board examiner.
 His oeuvre includes many arrangements of choral works and songs, in a wide variety of genres, for mixed (SATB), male (TTBB), and female (SSA) choirs.
 He marketed many of his arrangements for male voice choirs as sheet music via his company Grove Music.
 (Note: Not to be confused with the Grove Dictionary of Music.)